sekwah41/AmongUsWatchFace/README.md

 ### To connect the debugger
-run `npm debug` then `connect phone` and `connect device` (though make sure they are not connected to any other processes e.g. Fitbit studio)
+run `yarn debug` then `connect phone` and `connect device` (though make sure they are not connected to any other processes e.g. Fitbit studio)

 To install the project then run `build` then `install` or use `bi` to do both in one command.